mosman7/Cloud_Computing_AWS/Setups/autoscaling_setup.md

 ## Cloudwatch
-To create an alarm go to the Cloud Watch tab
+To create an alarm go to CloudWatch on the AWS console
 - Click on "All alarms" on the left under Alarms
 - Click "Create Alarm"
 - Under "Select metric" - Select EC2